What Is a Sinking Fund and How to Start One

 Sinking funds vs. savings accounts

 A sinking fund is a form of a savings account.
-The big difference is that a sinking fund is designed around one specific future need.
+The big difference is that a sinking fund is designed around one specific planned expense.
 In contrast, a savings account is just meant to set aside money instead of spending it.

 How does a sinking fund work?